Chart Color Schemes

 Coombabah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Coombabah's population was around 10,819 as of August 2025.
-This represented an increase of 521 people since the 2021 Census, which recorded a population of 10,298.
-The growth was inferred from ABS data showing an estimated resident population of 10,773 in June 2024 and two validated new addresses added after the Census date.
-This resulted in a population density ratio of 931 persons per square kilometer, comparable to averages across other locations assessed by AreaSearch.
-Coombabah's growth rate of 5.1% since the census was within 1.4 percentage points of the SA3 area average of 6.5%, indicating competitive growth trends.
+Coombabah's population, as of November 2025, is approximately 10,819 people.
+This figure represents a growth of 521 individuals since the 2021 Census, which reported a population of 10,298.
+The increase is inferred from the estimated resident population of 10,773 in June 2024 and an additional two validated new addresses since the Census date.
+This results in a population density of 931 persons per square kilometer, which aligns with averages seen across other locations assessed by AreaSearch.
+Coombabah's growth rate of 5.1% since the census places it within 1.4 percentage points of the SA3 area (6.5%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 70.1% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilized.
-Future population dynamics anticipate a median increase for locations outside capital cities, with Coombabah expected to grow by 830 persons to reach 11,649 by 2041, reflecting a total increase of 7.2% over the 17-year period based on the latest population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
+Looking ahead, future population dynamics anticipate an increase just below the median for locations outside capital cities.
+Based on the latest population numbers, Coombabah is expected to grow by approximately 830 persons by 2041, reflecting a total increase of 7.2% over the 17-year period.

 Frequently Asked Questions - Population